Everton Football Club have officially completed the signing of 24-year old Dutch midfielder Davy Klaassen from Ajax for a reported fee of £23.5m.

 The 23-year old who is rated at £50m has made 179 appearances for Everton FC since being promoted to the first team from the youth ranks in July 2011.
 He has also enjoyed short stints on loan at Sheffield Wednesday and Leeds United at the Championship.

-Stubbs spoke to talkSPORT regarding the Barkley situation and claimed that the young midfielder is keen on leaving the Merseyside club to ply his trade in North London with either Arsenal or Tottenham with the former favored more.
+Stubbs spoke to talkSPORT regarding the Englishman’s future and claimed that the young midfielder is keen on leaving the Merseyside club to ply his trade in North London with Arsenal being the preferred destination.

 “I think Ronald put his cards on the table with Ross before the end of the season and he gave him an ultimatum,”